WICG/turtledove/FLEDGE.md

  * `metadata`: Arbitrary metadata that can be used at bidding time.

+ * `allowedReportingOrigins`: A list of up to 10 destination origins allowed to receive registered macro values in reporting.
+All origins must be HTTPS and attested for Protected Audience API.
+Please see [the Privacy Sandbox enrollment attestation model](https://github.com/privacysandbox/attestation#the-privacy-sandbox-enrollment-attestation-model).

 The `adComponents` field contains the various ad components (or "products") that can be used to construct ["Ads Composed of Multiple Pieces"](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#34-ads-composed-of-multiple-pieces)).
 Similar to the `ads` field, each entry is an object that includes a `renderURL` and optional `adRenderId`, and `metadata` fields.
 Thanks to `ads` and `adComponents` being separate fields, the buyer is able to update the `ads` field via the `updateURL` without losing `adComponents` stored in the interest group.

 All fields that accept arbitrary metadata objects (`userBiddingSignals` and `metadata` field of ads) must be JSON-serializable.